ragingwind/rust-programming-language-summary/readme.md

 }
 ```

-- Get value with dot notation. it the instance is mutable, we can change a value by using the dot notation
+- Get value with `dot notation`. it the instance is mutable, we can change a value by using the dot notation
 - Certain field as mutable is not allowed

 ```rust